The product of parts or "norm" of a partition: Partition zeta functions and analogs of arithmetic functions

 and analogous formulas exist for partitions into distinct parts. \end{theorem}

 So these particular partition zeta values are rational multiples of Euler's zeta values (and of $\pi^{2k}$).
-Note that if we set $k=0$ and solve the above identity for $\zeta(0)$, we conclude formally that $\zeta(0) = \frac{2^{-2}}{2^{-1} - 1}\zeta_{\mathcal P}(\{2\}^0) = -1/2$, which is the correct value for $\zeta(0)$ under analytic continuation.
-This raises the question of analytic continuation for the function $\zeta_{\mathcal P}(\{s\}^k)$.
+Note that if we set $k=0$ and solve the above identity for $ \zeta(0)$, we conclude formally that $\zeta(0) = \frac{2^{-2}}{2^{-1} - 1}\zeta_{\mathcal P}(\{2\}^0) = -1/2$, which is the correct value for $\zeta(0)$ under analytic continuation.
+This raises the question of analytic continuation for the function $\zeta_{\mathcal P}(\{s \}^k)$.

 The preceding zeta formulas and numerous others, including general structural relations, are proved in \cite{Robert_zeta}.
-In \cite{ORS}, the authors prove other facts about partition zeta functions, including a farther-reaching follow-up to Theorem \ref{zeta}. \begin{theorem} [Ono--Rolen--Schneider] If $m$ is even, $k\geq 1$, then we have \end{theorem} These zeta sums over partitions of fixed length do indeed form a family like Euler's zeta values for positive even argument $s=m$.
-In a 2018 lecture \cite{Combinatory2018}, the first author gave a closed formula for general $s\in \mathbb C$ as a combination of Riemann zeta functions and MacMahon co\"{e}fficients, proved from Fa\`{a} di Bruno's formula. \begin{theorem}[Schneider] For $\operatorname{Re}(s)>1, k \geq 1$, we have
+In \cite{ORS}, the authors prove other facts about partition zeta functions, including a farther-reaching follow-up to Theorem \ref{zeta}.\begin{theorem} [Ono--Rolen--Schneider] For $m\geq 1, k\geq 1$, we have

+\end{theorem} These zeta sums over partitions of fixed length do indeed form a family like Euler's zeta values for positive even arguments.
+In \cite{SSzeta}, we give a closed formula for general $s\in \mathbb C$ as a combination of Riemann zeta functions and MacMahon coefficients, via both analytic and combinatorial proofs. \begin{theorem}[Schneider--Sills] For $\operatorname{Re}(s)>1, k \geq 1$, we have

 \end{theorem}